benaclejames/VRCFaceTracking/README.md

 You can also refer to this visual guide from NeosVR on what the following API parameters do: https://casuallydotcat.wordpress.com/2020/02/10/the-ultimate-neos-blend-shape-guide-february-2020/

+## ⛓ External Modules

+Use the following modules to add support for other hardware:

+* [VRCFTVarjoModule](https://github.com/m3gagluk/VRCFTVarjoModule) - Adds support for Varjo eye tracking (Varjo Aero)

 ## 👋 Credits

 * [VIVE](https://www.vive.com/) for the SRanipal SDK and their awesome hardware! ❤